Top Benefits of Mustard Oil: Health, Hair, Skin & Ayurvedic Uses

 2. Benefits of Mustard Oil for Hair

-Hair Growth & Thickness
+Hair Growth & Strength

-Scalp Health & Dandruff Prevention
+Scalp Health & Dandruff Control

 Combinations for Maximum Effect

-Curd and mustard oil for hair: Curd hydrates while mustard oil delivers nutrients, forming a powerful hair mask.
+Benefits of curd and mustard oil for hair: Curd hydrates while mustard oil delivers nutrients, forming a powerful hair mask.

 3. Skin and Face Benefits